BuddyForms/BuddyForms/readme.txt

 * Fixed styles issue for the entries table.
 * Improved the bf-thickbox library.
 * Improve compatibility with PHP 7.4.
+* Fixed a typo code in the Bcc and Cc email headers.

 = 2.5.20 - 9 Jun 2020 =